Kiampr/Kiampr.github.io/_pages/about.md

 ### Latest
 - 🎓 PhD completed at TU Delft
 - 💼 Working in reservoir engineering consultancy
-- 📖 Learning Generative AI for engineering applications
+- 📖 Learning and applying Generative AI for engineering applications